thisisobate/kyverno-website/src/content/docs/policies/other/prevent-bare-pods/prevent-bare-pods.md

 ---
-title: "Prevent Bare Pods"
+title: 'Prevent Bare Pods'
 category: Other, EKS Best Practices
 version: 1.6.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   Pods not created by workload controllers such as Deployments have no self-healing or scaling abilities and are unsuitable for production.
 This policy prevents such "bare" Pods from being created unless they originate from a higher-level workload controller of some sort.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/prevent-bare-pods/prevent-bare-pods.yaml" target="-blank">/other/prevent-bare-pods/prevent-bare-pods.yaml</a>

 ```yaml